Control Your Emotions Quotes: True or False—or Nonsense?

 And even if we were able to control our thoughts and emotions, there’s still a lot that is out of our control—other people, weather, circumstances.

-Truth: We must live by the truth of God.
+TRUTH: We must live by the truth of God.
+Intuition and consciousness can change and feelings stem from the.
 Feelings change, God’s Word does not.

 …Your Word is truth.
 (Jn 17:17)